usdoj-crt/crt-portal/crt_portal/cts_forms/response_templates/pol_scra.md

 Section 3937 of the SCRA limits the amount of interest that can be charged on certain financial obligations that were incurred prior to military service to no more than 6 percent per year, including service charges, renewal charges, fees or any other charges, except bona fide insurance.

-- The 6 percent interest cap applies to financial obligations held by a servicemember, or a servicemember and a spouse, jointly.
+- The 6 percent interest cap applies to financial obligations held by a servicemember, or a servicemember and a spouse jointly.
-- In order to have the interest rate on a financial obligation capped at 6 percent per year **during the period of a servicemember’s active military service**, a servicemember must provide the creditor with a copy of his or her military orders (or “other appropriate indicator of military service,” such as a letter from a commanding officer) and a written notice.
+- In order to have the interest rate on a financial obligation capped at 6 percent per year **during the period of a servicemember’s active military service**, a servicemember must provide the creditor with a copy of his or her military orders (or a letter from a commanding officer) and a written notice.
 - This written notice must be provided to creditor within 180 days of the end of the servicemember’s military service.
 - In response to a properly made request for a 6 percent interest rate benefit (cap) under the SCRA, a creditor must forgive – not defer – interest greater than 6 percent per year.
 - The creditor must forgive this interest retroactively, back to the first day of SCRA eligibility.